• Insights

 Corporate innovation: What’s shaping the future of new business creation

-24 April 2025 Posted by Dany Robberecht Think Tank
+24 April 2025 Posted by Dany Robberecht Strategic innovation

 Innovation is no longer a department, it’s a core business strategy.
 Today’s most successful companies are building ecosystems that connect internal teams with start-ups, researchers, and emerging tech to spark bold new ventures.
 This isn’t just a shift in how we innovate.
 It’s a shift in who we innovate with, where innovation happens, and why it matters.
 In this blog, we unpack the key trends shaping corporate innovation, and explore how companies can rethink new business creation to stay ahead.